fingerpich/jalali-moment/README.md

 m.jWeekYear(); // 1367
 moment.jIsLeapYear(m.jYear()); // false
 m.jYear(1368); // set jalali year
-m.jMonth(); // 10
+//  If the range is exceeded, it will bubble up to the year. m.jMonth(3); // month will be 4 and m.format("M")=='4' , jMonth Accepts numbers from 0 to 11. m.jDate(10); // set a date m.format("jYYYY/jMM/jD"); // 1368/4/10
-// jMonth Accepts numbers from 0 to 11.
-If the range is exceeded, it will bubble up to the year. m.jMonth(3); // set a jalali month m.jDate(10); // set a date m.format("jYYYY/jMM/jD"); // 1368/4/10 m.subtract(1, "jyear"); // add a Jalali Year
+m.subtract(1, "jyear"); // add a Jalali Year